Skip to main content

 Dendritic Blue Chalcedony

-Blue Chalcedony containing dark branching dendrite inclusions (usually manganese oxide) that create landscape-like patterns.
-These specimens are valued for their unique visual character.
+Blue Chalcedony with dark branching dendrite inclusions (usually manganese oxide) that create landscape-like patterns.
+Each specimen looks different.

 Notable Origins